deegpt/deegpt/README.md

 Here are some ideas to get you started:

-###  I’m currently working In Amazon Development Center as a Customer Service Associate.
+###  I’m currently working as a senior Support Specialist in a leading FinTech company - Revolut/
 ### 🌱 However, I'm an aspiring Data Analyst.###
 ### 🤔 I’m looking for help in landing a Data Analyst Job.
 - 💬 Ask me about ...
 ### 📫 How to reach me: Whatsapp - 8191817413, LinkedIn - linkedin.com/in/deepak-gupta-507049112 or E-mail me at deegupta1565@gmail.com
 ### 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
 -->